Orange - main 35.3 km track

 About the Journey:

 This loop offers both cycle and walking options.
-It features the North Shore Spirit Trail, a number of City Parks, the Capilano Regional Park, and shoreline trails along Burrard Inlet and creeks, in particular, Lynn Creek, Mosquito Creek, Mackay Creek, and the Capilano River.
+It features the North Shore Spirit Trail, the Green Necklace Greenway, a number of City Parks, the Capilano Regional Park, and shoreline trails along Burrard Inlet and creeks, in particular, Lynn Creek, Mosquito Creek, Mackay Creek, and the Capilano River.
+It is in the Squamish Nation Territory, the trail connecting the Mission and Capilano Reserves

 See the full description in 'Directions' below.
 Go to the following links for: